Köln-Müngersdorf Technologiepark station

 Köln-Müngersdorf/Technologiepark is a railway station situated at Müngersdorf, Cologne in western Germany.
 The station was opened on 15 December 2002 on a section of the Cologne–Aachen railway that was opened by the Rhenish Railway Company between Cologne and Müngersdorf on 2 August 1839.
 The station has a partially covered island platform, which is connected by two sets of stairs and a lift to the street below, on which there is a Kölner Verkehrsbetriebe (Cologne Transport) bus stop.

-The station is served by Rhine-Ruhr S-Bahn line S13 between Sindorf or Düren and Troisdorf and line S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg).
-Together these lines provide a service every 20 minutes on weekdays and every 30 minutes on the weekend.
-During the peak, line S12 also provides services every 20 minutes between Horrem and Hennef (Sieg).
+The station is served by Cologne S-Bahn lines S19 between Düren and Hennef (Sieg), Blankenberg (Sieg), Herchen or Au (Sieg) every 20 minutes Monday–Saturday and S12 between Sindorf or Düren and Troisdorf every 60 minutes Monday–Saturday.
+Together these provide four services an hour through Cologne on working days and three services an hour on Sunday.